neiljdo/Quantum-Natural-Language-Processing-with-lambeq---Quantinuum/README.md

 ## Available files

-1. `ntbks/QNLP Experiments.ipynb` - this notebook contains the experiment runner function that combines the learnings from the above notebook into a single function that can be parametrized to run different experiments.
+1. `ntbks/QNLP Experiments.ipynb` - this notebook contains the experiment runner function that combines the learnings from the exploratory notebook (`ntbks/QNLP.ipynb`) into a single function that can be parametrized to run different experiments.
 For asynchronous inspection of the results, the experiment runner writes its (partial) results into a JSON file that can be analyzed on its own.
 This is to maximize efficiency as the experiment trials can take same time, even using the `jax`-optimized `NumpyModel` class.
 2. `ntbks/QNLP Experiment Results.ipynb` - this notebook contains the logic for processing the results from the experiment runs so that they can be rendered as plots.
 The main results we display are the learning curve, i.e. train/validation loss vs epochs, and the metrics curve, i.e. train/validation accuracy vs epochs.
 3. `ntbks/QNLP.ipynb` - this notebook contains exploratory work done by the team to explore the challenge problem and, more importantly, to explore the `lambeq` library to be able to perform the challenge task(s).